turretcss/turretcss/docs/getting-started.md

 ### CSS

-Some CSS properties and HTML5 elements are not fully supported by Internet Explorer 8 and 9.
+Some CSS properties and HTML5 attributes and elements are not fully supported by Internet Explorer 8 and 9.

 <div class="table-responsive">
   <table style="table-layout:fixed;">